 OnePlus 2 was the first phone to feature reversible USB Type-C port.
 Three years later, the transition to the Type-C port is near complete, especially for mid-range and premium phones.
 However, you’d still be hard-pressed to come across a Type-C affordable phone. (हिंदी में पढ़िए)

-This is one area where manufacturers don’t mind holding back, perhaps because not many consumers mind connector types on their phones and it makes more sense for OEMs to add features that will have a bigger impact.
+This is one area where manufacturers don’t mind holding back, perhaps because not many consumers mind connector types on their phones and it makes more sense for OEMs to focus on other features that will have a bigger impact.

 What are the advantages of Type-C port on smartphones?

 Not many actually.
 Most USB Type-C ports on phones are still based on USB 2.0 (even on expensive high-end phones), and not USB 3.1.
-So, the data transfer and charging speeds are analogous to usual micro USB 2.0 based Type-A ports.
+So, the data transfer and charging speeds are analogous to usual micro USB 2.0 based regular Type-B ports.